 Wow.
-What a year, eh?
+What a last couple of years, eh?
 We’ve been taxed in every way possible—emotionally, mentally, physically.
 And most of us have been focused on caring for other people instead of ourselves.
-Since we don’t have our typical self-care opportunities (remember spa days and gym routines?), let’s look at little ways to take care of ourselves in this new normal.
+Let’s look at little ways to take care of ourselves while keeping in mind the new normal.

 Do as much as you can outdoors as often as you can